SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/roadmap.md

 * Identify the decisionmaker
 * Development process overview (use this page)
 * Schedule regular check-ins with the decisionmaker and one or two key stakeholders
-* Introduce the source form/document and its context.
+* Introduce the source form/document, its context, and its users.
 In other words:
   * Who can use this interview?
+In which language(s) will they be able to read and write?
+(Consider creating a couple of [user personas](https://en.wikipedia.org/wiki/Persona_(user_experience)) together.)
   * What are they called (i.e., plaintiff, respondent, or appellee)?
   * What can/can't this interview be used to do?
   * Explain the court process leading up to someone using this interview.